 For some time I came to Tatvan but then I called Mehmet, who was waiting for me in a nearby tea room.
 I made an appointment with him at the post office, but Mehmet was old and had big problems with being overweight, which is why my son picked me up.
 We sat together with his sons and friends and drank red pomegranate tea.
 Of course, we talked about my travels and about Nemrut Park and its lakes, but the conversation was primarily aimed at getting to know each other.
 At first I thought that I should be suspicious but soon realized that they were more suspicious than me.
 They asked me, for example, that’s why they are not afraid to come alone to the “country of terrorists” and why I am not afraid to get in a van with them to go with the unknown.
 On television all the time they say that “Kurds are terrorists and whenever I come to them, I will cut my throat.”
 I said that they are trying to scare me everywhere, but nobody has managed to do so, instead of asking so many questions, let them better place the van.

-The village of Serinbayir is the main human settlement, located about 13km from the Nemrut National Park.
-It was my base for around 3dni, because every day I went to the park and then returned to the house of Mehmet.
-Serinbayir is so small that it can be walked along and stretched for about 15 minutes, or even less.
-Usually in the evening, with the starry sky, it was very nice because I was going for a walk.
-I greeted people, I was in a shop and also in a brick mosque to talk to a mullah.
-The whole village, of course, knew each other well and people who saw me knew immediately in which house I stayed.
+The village of Serinbayir is the main human settlement, located approximately 13 km from the Nemrut National Park.
+It was my base for about 3 days, because every day I went to the park and then returned to Mehmet’s house.
+The Serinbayir is so small that it can be walked lengthwise and backward for about 15 minutes or less.
+Usually in the evening, under the starry sky, it was very nice because I was going for walks.
+I greeted people, I was in the shop and also in the brick mosque to talk to the mullah.
+The whole village, of course, knew each other well and people seeing me immediately knew which house I was staying in.

-In Serinbayir I was supposed to stay only one day, but it was my base for 3 days because I was so enchanted by the adventure in the Nemrut National Park.
-Besides, I also like to remember people living there and simple country life.
-Pleasure to me were things like stroking a donkey or observing sheep.
-I did not want to go back to the big city.
+I was supposed to stay in Serinbayir for only 1 day but it was my base for 3 days because I was so enchanted by the adventure in the Nemrut National Park.
+Besides, I also have fond memories of the people living there and the simple rural life.
+I enjoyed things such as stroking a donkey or watching sheep.
+I didn’t want to go back to the big city.

 Nemrut National Park